dennis-lab-genomics/mQTL-analysis-module/main-module.md

 required a file mapping IDs from GEO, where we retrieved DNAm, to those on dbGaP.

-### Example: Assigning a common ID to DNAm and genotyping data and metadata
+### Assigning a common ID to DNAm and genotyping data and metadata

 ``` r
 methy_annot <- as.data.table(